Pristina: Etymology

-The inhabitants of this city, which most of them are Albanians, call themselves Prishtinali in the local Gheg Albanian.
+The inhabitants of this city, most of whom are Albanians, call themselves Prishtinali in the local Gheg Albanian.

 History

 Early development

 The area of Pristina has been inhabited since the Neolithic era by Early European Farmers after 7,000 BCE in the Balkans: Starčevo followed by its successors Vinča, Baden and lastly Bubanj-Hum.
 The earliest recognized references were discovered in Gračanica, Matiçan and Ulpiana.

 Ulpiana was an important political, cultural, and economic center of the Roman province of Dardania.